100-year-old veteran of Normandy landings receives honorary degree

 “We shall not meet Jim’s like again.”

-Mr Glennie then moved through the church to the university war memorial, where a piper played the lament Sleep, Dearie, Sleep as he laid a wreath.
+Mr Glennie then moved through the church to the university war memorial, where he laid a wreath and a piper played the lament Sleep, Dearie, Sleep.

 The wreath was inscribed with the words “RIP chums” and the Scots word “Bydand” – meaning “steadfast” – which is the motto of the Gordon Highlanders.